MSW Frequently Asked Questions

 Is it possible to transfer into the NC State MSW Program?

 Applicants may request that courses taken in another CSWE – accredited Master of Social Work program be considered for transfer credit.
 Applicants requesting to transfer credits from another university must first apply to the MSW Program.
 If admitted, the applicant should then submit The Graduate School Transfer Credit Form and the syllabi of those courses for which they are requesting transfer credit to the MSW Program Director.
 Please note that only graduate courses from a CSWE – accredited social work program may be considered for transfer.
 No undergraduate courses can be transferred for credit in a graduate program.
 Transfer credit may ONLY be granted for courses with a grade of B or better and only nine credit hours may be transferred.

 Is there an all-online or part-time MSW Program?

 The MSW Program is a full-time, on-campus program.
 The School of Social Work does not offer an all-online or part-time MSW Program.
 Depending upon enrollment and instructor availability, a small number of courses may be offered online in a given semester.
 Our online course offerings are variable and online options may not be available every semester.

 What should I do if I experience technical problems with the Graduate School Online Application?

 The Online Application is managed by The Graduate School.
 If you have technical problems with the Online Application (e.g. files not uploading, recommendation providers not receiving emails, etc.) please contact The Graduate School at 919.515.2872.

-Should a prospective student be denied admission into either the Bachelor of Social Work or the Master of Social Work program, the individual should be advised that the Department of Social Work at NC State is prohibited by federal law from providing any reasons for the denial of admission over the phone, email, etc.
+Should a prospective student be denied admission into either the Bachelor of Social Work or the Master of Social Work program, the individual should be advised that the School of Social Work at NC State is prohibited by federal law from providing any reasons for the denial of admission over the phone, email, etc.